 3. Ivo a Trastevere, Via di S. Francesco a Ripa, 158, 00153 Roma RM, Italy

-We absolutely loved it here.
+We absolutely loved it at Ivo a Trastevere.
 Like many other restaurants in Trastevere, it was seemingly tiny when we walked in but sprawled from tiny room to tiny room intricately bound together by narrow hallways and packed to the gills with an endless supply of hungry patrons.
 In our opinion, it had a very similar menu as La Fraschetta, above, but was a better version.

 What to order: The pizza here was our favorite of the traditional wood burning round pies that we sampled in Rome — a thin crust and just the right ratio of sauce to cheese.
-We liked just about everything we tried here, though, including the pastas, the fried artichokes, and the entrees.
+The fried artichokes here were a huge hit as well, but they’re seasonal.

 4. Don Vera Pizza Frita Napolitana, Via di S. Francesco a Ripa, 103, 00153 Trastevere, Roma RM, Italy

 Fried pizza!
 I’ll admit I’d never heard of this before we came to Rome, and I was SUPER skeptical.
-I don’t like when people mess with the food I love, my loyalty to the OG foods runs real deep.
-However, I quickly learned that this is actually a traditional Neapolitan food, and it’s awesome.
-I’ll admit this was much better when we ate it in Naples, but this was a pretty solid version that was especially loved by one of my brothers.
+I don’t like when people mess with the food I love, my loyalty to the pizza I’ve known my whole life runs real deep.
+However, I quickly learned that fried pizza is actually a traditional Neapolitan food…and it’s awesome.
+I’ll admit this was much better when we ate it in Naples, but Don Vera made a pretty solid version that was especially loved by one of my brothers.

 5. Biscottificio Artigiano Innocenti, Via della Luce, 21, 00153 Roma RM, Italy